moviet/tuisql/README.md

   **Quotes** :
    > With various examples on above you can create many styles by your self

-### Hardcodes Query
+### Hardcoded Query

-* We don't know what's the possible you want, so you can make a _hardcode_ like this
+* We don't know what is the possibility you want, so you can make a _hardcoded_ like this
   ```php
   $select  = ['column','column'];
   $table   = ['tableA']